microsoft/Microsoft365DSC/docs/docs/resources/sharepoint/SPOUserProfileProperty.md

 - **Read**

-    - Sites.FullControl.All
+    - Sites.FullControl.All, User.Read.All

 - **Update**

-    - Sites.FullControl.All
+    - Sites.FullControl.All, User.ReadWrite.All

 #### Application permissions

 - **Read**

-    - Sites.FullControl.All
+    - Sites.FullControl.All, User.Read.All

 - **Update**

-    - Sites.FullControl.All
+    - Sites.FullControl.All, User.ReadWrite.All

 ## Examples